 For more information about anesthesia free dentals, you can visit the American Veterinary Dental College site on this: https://afd.avdc.org/

 At Pearly Bites, nothing is more important to us than your pet’s health.
 Our team of veterinary experts take every best practice measure to ensure our recommended course of treatment is the right fit for your pet.
-That’s why we insist on comprehensive blood work and dental X-rays, and include them in our flat fees.
-For older animals or pets with particular health concerns, we may recommend additional precautionary measures, like chest X-rays, so we go into the dental procedure with full confidence.
+That’s why we insist on comprehensive blood work and dental X-rays.
+For older animals or pets with particular health concerns, we may recommend additional precautionary measures, like a consult from a veterinary cardiologist, so we go into the dental procedure with full confidence.
 In the rare event we believe your pet’s dental or health needs require a level of care we cannot provide with full confidence, we’ll still make thoughtful recommendations and guide you through your best options, such as a board-certified veterinary dentist.

 The individual insurance companies and their various plans determine if they cover dental procedures.
 Check with your insurance provider directly to see what is covered.